konexmedia/mandatory/README.md

 In a language like JavaScript where there is no compilation step, you have to be very consequent when it comes to make sure that certain parameter values are of a specific type or are available at all.
 If it does not, then it should be considered as a programmer error and must be thrown immediately.

 Node.js ships with the awesome [assert](nodejs.org/api/assert.html) module which is very handy in this use case.
-Anyways, when you use it intensively you will discover that the handling of edge cases has to be done manually (like checking if a value is a _real_ object (JS treats an array also as an object)).
+Anyways, when you use it intensively you will discover that the handling of edge cases has to be done manually (like checking if a value is a _real_ object (JS does treat arrays and objects equally as `object`)).
 With `assert` you have to do something like

 ```javascript
     assert.equal('object' === typeof param && !util.isArray(param), true, '"param" should be a real object.');